ikuhamada/state-doc/manual.rst

 	* POTENTIAL: potential

-KBXMIX
+KBXMIX | NMIX
 	TYpe: integer

 	Default: none

 	Description:

 	Number of charges/potentials to be stored for the mixing.
+After ``KBXMIX`` iteration, the mixing information is reset.

 MIX_ALPHA